syncthing/syncthing-macos/README.md

 The goal of this project is to keep the Native macOS Syncthing tray as simple as possible.
 No graphs, no advanced configuration windows.
 It just provides a very simple wrapper so users are not aware syncthing ships as a commandline application.
 It strives to have a usability of good-by-default and should always follow the [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos) to feel as much as an native application as possible.

+# FAQ: Frequently asked questions

+## Default IP address change

+When the default IP address is changed from 127.0.0.1 to a routable one like e.g 192.168.1.102 the tray application preferences need to be set also.
+Or else the API cannot be accessed and will stay 'Offline'.
+If you broke the configuration you can manually edit the file under the `~/Library/Application Support/Syncthing/config.xml` using Finder with Go -> Go to folder.
+And restart the syncthing service from the tray.

 # Known bugs

 See the [issue tracker](https://github.com/syncthing/syncthing-macos/issues) for the current status.